Pesquisa-UFCAT/parepy/paper.md

 - `sampling_algorithm_structural_analysis`: This function creates the samples and evaluates the limit state functions in structural reliability problems.
 - `concatenates_txt_files_sampling_algorithm_structural_analysis`

-The documentation is available at the [PAREpy web site](https://wmpjrufg.github.io/PAREPY/).
+The documentation is available on the [PAREpy web site](https://wmpjrufg.github.io/PAREPY/).
 There, users can find some examples, learning and see application examples.

+## Reliability Overview
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

 ## Quick Start